Mariano (footballer, born 1986): Sevilla

-On 17 July 2015 Sevilla FC reached an agreement with Bordeaux for the transfer of Mariano, with the player signing a three-year deal.
-He made his debut on 11 August in the UEFA Super Cup, coming on in the 80th minute for Kévin Gameiro in a 5–4 extra-time loss to fellow Spaniards FC Barcelona in Tbilisi.
-Mariano made ten more European appearances as the Andalusians went on to win the UEFA Europa League – scoring his sole goal to cap off a 5–2 aggregate win over FC Shakhtar Donetsk in the semi-finals – including the entirety of the 3–1 victory over Liverpool in the final.
+On 17 July 2015, Sevilla FC reached an agreement with Bordeaux for the transfer of Mariano, with the player signing a three-year deal.
+He made his debut on 11 August in the UEFA Super Cup, coming on in the 80th minute for Kévin Gameiro in a 5–4 extra-time loss to fellow Spaniards Barcelona in Tbilisi.
+Mariano made ten more European appearances as the Andalusians went on to win the UEFA Europa League – scoring his sole goal to cap off a 5–2 aggregate win over Shakhtar Donetsk in the semi-finals – including the entirety of the 3–1 victory over Liverpool in the final.

 Galatasaray

-On 17 July 2017, Mariano signed a three-year deal at Galatasaray S.K. for a fee of up to €4.5 million with an annual wage of €2.3 million.
+On 17 July 2017, Mariano signed a three-year deal at Galatasaray for a fee of up to €4.5 million with an annual wage of €2.3 million.
 He was encouraged to make the move by Cláudio Taffarel, former Brazil international goalkeeper who played for the Istanbul-based club.
 On 14 August, he and compatriot defender Maicon made their debuts in the Süper Lig in a 4–1 home win over Kayserispor.
 He made 26 total appearances as his club won the title in his first season, and scored twice including a 20-metre strike to open a 2–0 win over İstanbul Başakşehir at the Türk Telekom Stadium on 15 April 2018.